WooCommerce Setup

 The generated .env file contains:

-# WooCommerce Store URL
+# WordPress/WooCommerce Store URL

 WC_API_URL=https://yoursite.com/wp-json

-# Access Secret (for securing API routes)
+# Access Secret (for protecting origin requests)

 # JWT Secret (for customer auth tokens)